jonnor/MyEx.AI/doc/braindump.md

 Milestones

-### M1: Skeleton app ready
-Shows concept ROUGHLY.
-End2end wireframes.
-Runs locally.
-Thursday 1400

-* Add intro screen.
-Name of user, upload data
-* Presentation: Slide with 'what do you think about this'
-* Find informational/howto resources on data/privacy management

 ### M2: Draft ready
 Can be presented internally for feedback.
-Thurday 1800
+Thurday 1930

+General

+* Find informational/howto resources on data/privacy management

+App

-* Add delay to message playback
+* Add support for images in chat
+* Add an get-started screen.
+Name of user, upload data

+Video

-* In-app script done
+* S
+* Personality sliders mockup?
 * Initial demo videos recorded

+Presentation

+* Intro
+* Video, play button
-* Website shows video
+* Outro

 ### M3: Presentation ready
 Can be presented to the world at conference.